alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 ## 2) Test your port forwarding settings

-There are 2 tests that you should conduct for both HTTP and SSH
+There are 2 ways that you can confirm your port forwarding was successful.
+You can use an port forwarding testing tool.
+This will confirm if a particular port is open.
+You can also serve content or access your device over that particular port.
+We recommend that you do both methods for both HTTP and SSH.

 ### 2.1) Online testing tools